Reports and laptop on desk

 Nonprofit revenue recognition refers to the procedures charitable organizations use to record and report the funding they receive.
 It's essential for financial transparency, accountability, and effective resource management.

-Revenue recognition applies to both internal recordkeeping and external income reporting on your nonprofit’s financial statements, annual tax return, and other key accounting documents, since your reports should line up with your records.
+Since your reports should always line up with your records, revenue recognition principles apply to both internal recordkeeping and external income reporting on your nonprofit's financial statements, annual tax return, and other key accounting documents.

-Correctly recognizing your organization’s revenue ensures that you comply with various regulations on nonprofit finances.
+Correctly recognizing your organization's revenue ensures that you comply with various regulations relating to nonprofit finances.
 Some of these include:

-- Financial Accounting Standards Board (FASB) rules.
-The FASB is the private-entity governing body of accounting for for-profit and nonprofit organizations in the U.S. Their Accounting Standards Codification (ASC) 606 outlines how all organizations that enter into financial contracts should report their revenue.
+• Financial Accounting Standards Board (FASB) rules.
+The FASB is the private-entity governing body of accounting for both nonprofit and for-profit organizations in the U.S. Its Accounting Standards Codification (ASC) 606 outlines how all organizations that enter into financial contracts should report their revenue.

-- Generally Accepted Accounting Principles (GAAP).
-These agreed-upon accounting standards promote accountability in financial management through standardized practices—such as how to recognize revenue.
+• Generally Accepted Accounting Principles (GAAP).
+These agreed-upon accounting standards promote accountability in financial management across all sectors through standardized practices, such as how to recognize revenue.

-- IRS tax reporting requirements.
-When your nonprofit files its annual tax return via Form 990, the way you’ve recognized revenue throughout the year will affect how you complete your report—which needs to be as accurate as possible to avoid raising red flags about your organization.
+• IRS tax reporting requirements.
+When your nonprofit files its annual tax return via IRS Form 990, the way you've recognized revenue throughout the year will affect how you complete your report, which needs to be as accurate as possible to ensure your organization can remain tax-exempt and in good standing with the government.

-Additionally, developing a system for revenue recognition streamlines financial management.
-Your internal records and chart of accounts will be more organized, and it’ll be easier to be transparent about your nonprofit’s financial situation with stakeholders when you know how your revenue was recognized.
+Beyond compliance, an effective revenue recognition system streamlines financial activities at your nonprofit.
+Your internal records will be better organized, and it'll be easier to prioritize financial transparency with stakeholders when you know how your revenue has been recognized.

 Revenue Recognition Key Terms